caitlinjohnnides/caitlinjohnnides.github.io/_pages/about.md

 ---
 ## About

-As a rising senior, Caitlin is seeking a full-time job after graduation.
+As a senior, Caitlin is seeking a full-time job after graduation.
 She is interested in a job in the medical device industry, as she has a great passion for helping others as well as the skills and experience to do so.

 ## Education